MethodsAndPractices/vsteam/.docs/Remove-VSTeamRelease.md

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-PS C:\> Get-Release -ProjectName demo | Remove-Release
+PS C:\> Get-VSTeamRelease -ProjectName demo | Remove-VSTeamRelease
 ```

 This command gets a list of all release s in the demo project.

-The pipeline operator (|) passes the data to the Remove-Release function, which removes each release defintion object.
+The pipeline operator (|) passes the data to the Remove-VSTeamRelease function, which removes each release defintion object.

 ## PARAMETERS